 Utagawa Kuniyoshi (1797-1861)

-Like many Japanese people, Kuniyoshi loved cats and his studio became overrun with them.
-He eventually started incorporating felines into his art and began producing art of kabuki actors (kabuki-e) with cat faces and today, these Kuniyoshi woodblock prints featuring cats are highly sought after pieces among serious ukiyo-e collectors.
+Like many Japanese people, Kuniyoshi loved cats, and his studio was overrun with them.
+He eventually started incorporating felines into his art and began producing art of kabuki actors (kabuki-e) with cat faces.
+Today, these Kuniyoshi woodblock prints featuring cats are highly sought after pieces among serious ukiyo-e collectors.

-The quality of his work began deteriorating as he got older but he still continued to run his studio where he was training new up and coming printmakers.
+The quality of his work began deteriorating as he got older, but he continued to run his studio from where he trained new up and coming artists.
 Sadly, Utagawa Kuniyoshi died from a stroke in 1861.